jetbrains-academy/data-visualization-course/1_1_line_and_scatter_plots_seaborn/2_practice/Base/task.md

 ## Task

-As an experiment, researchers recorded changes of the subject's `y` variable by varying the `x` variable.
+During some experiment, researchers recorded the subject's `y` variable while changing the `x` variable.
-It was the secret research, so they haven't told us any additional information about it.
+This was a secret research, so they haven't told us any additional information about it, but they said they found something unusual in the observations.
-They need to find the trend of the data, so they're looking for help with plotting.
+They need to find the trend in the data, so they're looking for help with plotting.
 Let's help them!

 Our figure should consist of two traces: line and scatter.